LUMI: a new EuroHPC world-class supercomputer in Finland

 Hewlett Packard Enterprise has been selected following a call for tender launched in November 2019.

-The computing power of LUMI will soon be complemented by two additional EuroHPC pre-exascale supercomputers located at the following supercomputing centres:
+The computing power of LUMI will soon be complemented, once all the procurement processes are completed, by two additional EuroHPC pre-exascale supercomputers located at the following supercomputing centres:

 and five EuroHPC petascale supercomputers to be built in the following supercomputing centres: